-If approved by the requisite vote, the Amendment and Restatement will become effective upon the filing with, and acceptance for record by, the State Department of Assessments and Taxation of Maryland (the "SDAT") of the Fifth Articles of Amendment and Restatement.
-We intend to file the Fifth Articles of Amendment and Restatement promptly following stockholder approval of the Amendment and Restatement at the Annual Meeting.
+If approved by the requisite vote, the Amendment will become effective upon the filing with, and acceptance for record by, the State Department of Assessments and Taxation of Maryland (the "SDAT") of the Articles of Amendment.
+We only intend to file the Articles of Amendment in connection with an initial listing on a national securities exchange or a listing in conjunction with a substantially concurrent registered public offering of our common stock.

-If the proposed Amendment and Restatement is not approved by the requisite vote, then the Fifth Articles of Amendment and Restatement will not be filed with the SDAT and the Charter will not be amended as noted.
+If the proposed Amendment is not approved by the requisite vote, then the Articles of Amendment will not be filed with the SDAT and the Charter will not be amended as noted.